 “I am a Pole because that’s how I like it.
 This is my completely private affair which I have no intention of explaining, clarifying, demonstrating or justifying to anyone.
 I do not divide Poles into ‘pure’ or ‘not pure,’ but leave that to the pure racists, to native and not native Hitlerites.
 I divide Poles, just as I do Jews and other peoples, into wise and stupid, polite and nasty, intelligent and dull, interesting and boring, injured and injuring, gentlemen and not gentlemen…”

-But, in fact, he goes on to explain and clarify, after first noting: “To be a Pole…is neither an honor, nor a glory, nor a privilege.
+But, in fact, he does explain and clarify.
+He first notes that “to be a Pole…is neither an honor, nor a glory, nor a privilege.
 It is like breathing.
-I have not yet met a man who is proud that he breathes.
+I have not yet met a man who is proud that he breathes.”
+That said, it is his identity:

 “A Pole—because I was born, grew up, matured and was educated in Poland; because in Poland I was happy and unhappy; because I want ultimately to return to Poland from exile even though heavenly delights were to be guaranteed me elsewhere….